davlia-projects/procedural-pokemon/README.md

 ## Milestone 2 Accomplishments
 ### David
-- Implemented networking tools and functionality.
+- Made the game multiplayer.
+Networking for proceduralism. (this is like a 4/5 on the difficulty scale)
+- Slick differential updates to sync game state
-- Fixed server-side race conditions
+- Fixed all (I think) server-side race conditions and bugs
 - Implemented randomized behavior based off of a global seed variables defined by the user, so instaces of our randomized pokemon game are standardized for each player on the network
-- Refactored many deprecated components of the code to make developing the next milestone less of a headache
+- Refactors

 ### Joseph
 - Updated sprites for the character, terrtain, and Pokemon